website-devfuria/devfuria.com.br/install.md

 __3) Running Local:__

-1. clone the repository (`git clone https://github.com/devfuria/devfuria.com.br.git`).
+- Clone the repository (`git clone https://github.com/devfuria/devfuria.com.br.git`).
-2. Run the jekyll `jekyll server` and see the result at [http://localhost:4000/](http://localhost:4000/).
+- Run the jekyll `jekyll server` and see the result at [http://localhost:4000/](http://localhost:4000/).

 <br />